alphagov/govuk-import-export-prototype/guide/doing-business-financial-sanctions/overview.markdown

    url: '/topic/business-and-self-employed/exporting-and-doing-business-abroad.html'
 ---

-The consolidated list of financial sanctions targets lists people, businesses, organisations, financial institutions and regimes you’re generally not allowed to deal with by law.
+The consolidated list of financial sanctions targets lists people, businesses, organisations and financial institutions you’re generally not allowed to deal with by law.

-For example, because there’s a suspected connection with terrorism, terrorist financing or human rights abuses.

 ## Asset freezes